-What Are Loyalty Programs And How Do They Work?
+What Are Loyalty Programs & How Do They Work?

 Were you aware that the average adult is enrolled in nine loyalty/rewards programs?
 (I’ve had many a polite staring match with clerks trying to push their store’s rewards program.
 Needless to say, I’m not at all surprised by this statistic.)
 Loyalty programs, in one form or another, have been around for many years.
 Though they’ve evolved through time, these systems have increasingly become a weapon for business owners to retain existing patrons.

 Technology is rapidly encroaching every area of our lives and rewards programs are no exception.
 The advent of cloud computing has revolutionized businesses’ ability to store big data.
 Electronic rewards programs benefit businesses owners as well as customers.
 Proprietors can utilize these systems to collect customer information, track sales, and keep an eye on their retention and churn rates.
 This article looks to examine what loyalty programs are, where loyalty programs got their start, and how they work.
 So, without further ado, let’s dive in.

 Loyalty programs are rewards programs put in place by the owners of an establishment to encourage customers to return.
 These programs are extremely popular in businesses where customers make frequent purchases.
 Every rewards program is unique to the company who implements it, but they operate on roughly the same premise: The more a customer shops at your establishment, the more rewards they receive, and the more incentive they have to come back and continue shopping at your place of business.

 Rewards programs typically require customers to hand over some form of personal information (name, address, etc.).
 In return, they are issued a unique membership card, number, or access code so they can receive their benefits.
 As was previously stated, modern electronic rewards programs specifically benefit business owners because they can mine a large portion of previously untapped customer data.

 How Do Loyalty Programs Work?